Ready for cross-channel sales thanks to powerful IT

 In addition to smoothly functioning intralogistics with optimized storage conditions, the efficient interlinking of IT processes is an absolute prerequisite for no-line commerce, which puts the customer experience at the absolute center of all efforts by no longer making any difference between the individual sales channels, between online and offline or intermediate models.
 This is exactly what distinguishes No-Line from older approaches such as multi- or omnichannel, because with the No-Line solution the customer should not even notice which channel they are using to contact the retailer.
 To do this, identical information must be made available on all sales channels.

-With no-line commerce, instead of silos in logistics, IT or marketing/sales, there is only one limitless “one”.
-In order to provide customers with the “ Endless Aisle ” experience, seamless integration of IT and logistics structures is required.
-Efficient digital processes are crucial.
-Because they are the ones who ensure that all products are always available to the customer across all channels and that the retailer keeps an overview.
-In order to capitalize on this competitive factor, retailers must ensure that all relevant information about the current inventory and the location of the individual items is available at all times - whether in the warehouse, the branch, on the way to the next touchpoint or to the customer.
+With no-line commerce, there is therefore only a limitless "one" instead of silos in logistics, IT or marketing/sales.
+In order to enable customers to experience the “ Endless Aisle ” experience (the endless shelf), seamless interlinking of IT and logistics structures is required.
+Efficient digital processes are of crucial importance.
+Because they are that ensure that all the products are always available for the customer via all channels and the dealer keeps an overview.
+In order to rely on this competitive factor, retailers must ensure that all relevant information about the current inventory and the location of the individual articles – whether in the warehouse, the branch, on the way to the next touchpoint or to the customer – must be available every second.

 To ensure this, 53% of those responsible want to establish a uniform commerce platform for their business in the next few years, according to surveys.
 As many as 86% of respondents plan to operate a unified e-commerce platform within the next 10 years.